knorm/knorm/README.md

 // With a few exceptions, these types map one-to-one with the types you use
 // with Knex's schema builder.
 ```

-Knorm requires all models to have an `id` field (timestamps are optional).
-If
+Knorm doesn't require models to have an `id` or timestamp fields but it will do
+the right thing (*as far as I have tested*) if they've been added.
+If your `id`
-your `id` field or timestamp fields have names other than `id`, `createdAt`
+or timestamp fields have names other than `id`, `createdAt` and `updatedAt`
-and `updatedAt` respectively, you can configure this:
+respectively, you can configure that as well:

 ```js
 Model.idField = 'uuid';
 Model.createdAtField = 'created';